-12.4.2 dkt2d
+13.5.2 dkt2d

 OpenLB provides an alternative approach to conventional resolved particle simulation methods, referred to as the homogenised lattice Boltzmann method (HLBM).
 It was introduced in "Particle flow simulations with homogenised lattice Boltzmann methods" by Krause et al. [34] and extended for the simulation of 3D particles in "Towards the simulation of arbitrarily shaped 3D particles using a homogenised lattice Boltzmann method" by Trunk et al. [58].
+It was eventually revisited in [59].
 In this approach the porous media model, introduced into LBM by Spaid and Phelan (1997) [56], is extended by enabling the simulation of moving porous media.
 In order to avoid pressure fluctuations, the local porosity coefficient is used as a smoothing parameter.